Kauai and Oahu may just be the two most different islands in Hawaii. Both are paradises, but each offers visitors a vastly different experience!

 Hawaii is not a state known for its nightlife or clubbing.
-The islands will be vibrant from late morning through nightfall, but even finding a bit to eat can get surprisingly tricky more than a couple of hours after sunset.
+The islands will be vibrant from late morning through nightfall, but even finding a bite to eat can get surprisingly tricky after dark.

 Oahu is by far the busiest island with the most energy.
 Most of the buzz is centered around the city of Honolulu and the high-rise resort towers on Waikiki Beach.

-This is actually what makes Oahu such a great place to discover Hawaii; you can choose whether you want to be in the heart of the action or as far away as possible in regions like North Shore.
+This is actually what makes Oahu such a great place to visit; you can choose whether you want to be in the heart of the action or as far away as possible in regions like North Shore.

-Most people imagine Oahu to be a swarm of screaming children and crowds of tourists.
-While Waikiki Beach and Honolulu are absolutely that, a very short drive to the Kailua region or up the North Shore will make you feel like you’re in another world entirely!
+I thought Oahu would be like a tropical Disneyland with swarms of screaming children and crowds of tourists.
+While Waikiki Beach and Honolulu felt that way, a very short drive to the Kailua region or the North Shore made me feel like I was on an entirely different island!

 🏨 Accommodation & Resorts in Kauai vs Oahu